ory/keto/README.md

 ##### End-to-End Tests

 The e2e tests are part of the normal `go test`.
-To only run the e2e test, use
+To only run the e2e test, use:

 ```shell
 source ./scripts/test-resetdb.sh